 \begin{enumerate}

-\item When the stimulus arrives, the $ h_i (t)$ activities start a transitory regime that ends in a sustained oscillation, each with a different face and amplitude.
+\item When the stimulus arrives, the $ h_i (t)$ activities start a transitory regime that ends in a sustained oscillation, each with a different phase and amplitude.
 The superposition is given by $ \mathbf {W ^ {out }} $ and allows to passivate the output.
-This is the example shown in Figure \ref{fig_02}.
+An example of this {behaviour} is shown in { panel c)} of Figure \ref{fig_02}.

-\item When the stimulus arrives, the $ h_i (t) $ start a transitory regime that leads to a fixed level other than zero for each one, and whose superposition, given by $ \mathbf {W ^ {out}} $, allows to passivate the output.
+\item When the stimulus arrives, $ h_i (t) $ start a transitory regime that leads to a fixed level other than zero for each unit, and whose superposition, given by $ \mathbf {W ^ {out}} $, allows to passivate the output.

-\item The $ h_i (t) $, when the stimulus arrives, passes to a transitory regime that attenuates to zero and the output is zero as a result of the attenuation of the $ h_i (t) $.
+\item When the stimulus arrives, $ h_i (t) $, passes to a transitory regime that attenuates to zero, and the output is null as a result of the attenuation of the $ h_i (t) $ activity.

 \end{enumerate}